selimanac/defold-tiny-city/README.md

 This project is developed for [Defold Community Challenge: Tiny Worlds](https://forum.defold.com/t/community-challenge-tiny-worlds/81931).

+This is not an actual game, but instead it is a kind of demo.
+The solutions in this project are not production-ready and not supported, so use them at your own risk.

 ## Credits